ChynaMB/Sudoku-Solver/README.md

-# Sudoku Solver
+# Sudoku Generator

 ## Overview

-Sudoku Solver is a Java-based Sudoku game and solver that uses both logical techniques and backtracking algorithms to solve puzzles.
+Sudoku Generator is a Java-based Sudoku generator and solver that uses both logical techniques and backtracking algorithms to solve puzzles.
 The project features a graphical user interface (GUI) built with Java Swing, allowing users to interactively play and solve Sudoku puzzles.

 ## Features

+- **Puzzle Generation**: Generates new Sudoku puzzles of varying difficulty levels.
 - **Sudoku Solver**: Solves Sudoku puzzles using a combination of logic and backtracking algorithms.
 - **Graphical User Interface**: Interactive GUI built with Java Swing for an engaging user experience.
-- **Puzzle Generation**: Generates new Sudoku puzzles of varying difficulty levels.
 - **Timer & Hint System**: Tracks solving time and provides hints to assist players.
 - **Input Validation**: Ensures only valid numbers (1–9) are entered into the puzzle.
 - **Data Storage**: Saves game progress, hints used, and solve times to CSV files, enabling users to track performance and view top scores.